E. F. C. Ludowyk

 Evelyn Frederick Charles Ludowyk (1906–1985) was a Shakespearean scholar, author, playwright, and literary critic, and the first professor of English of the University of Ceylon.
 He was a Sri Lankan Burgher.
 He married Hungarian-born psychotherapist Edith Gyömröi.

 Early life and education

 A member of a prominent Dutch Burgher family, Ludowyk had his secondary education at Wesley College, Colombo and Richmond College, Galle.
 In 1922 he entered the Ceylon University College and obtained a first class degree in English from the University of London.

-He was awarded a government scholarship to study further at the University of Cambridge in 1929.
+He was awarded an English scholarship to study further at Trinity College at the University of Cambridge in 1929.
 While at Cambridge he was deeply influenced by I. A. Richards and F. R. Leavis.
+He may have also moved in the same circles as Guy Burgess and Kim Philby through their shared interests in art and left wing politics.

 In 1936 he obtained his Doctor of Philosophy from Cambridge, writing a dissertation on "English and English Education in Ceylon".

 Academic career

 He returned to Ceylon from Cambridge in 1932 and was appointed a Lecturer in English at the Ceylon University College.
 In 1936 was appointed Professor of English.
 In 1940 he was also appointed Dean of the Faculty of Arts.
 When the University College was converted into the University of Ceylon, Ludowyk was appointed its first Professor of English in 1942.
 He was made the first Dean of Arts in the newly established University in Peradeniya in 1952.
 Among his students there was the linguistics lecturer and children's writer Chitra Fernando.

 In 1956 Ludowyk retired from the University of Ceylon and migrated to the United Kingdom.